mbalcerzak/BJJ/README.md

   e.g. "Elbow tendinitis that I am currently working through." --> "ELBOW" or "ELBOW TENDINITIS"

 ### Directiories and files
 - **Dctionaries** - contains .py files with dictionaries (feel free to message me if you think the list is incomplete or there is a mistake)
-- **Functions** - functions I used to process the data with -**Data** - datasets (original and final), images and aprogram that helped me create the dictionaries
+- **Functions** - functions I used to process the data with
+- **Data** - datasets (original and final), images and aprogram that helped me create the dictionaries

 <div align="center">